THP-Lab/intuition-mcp-server/README.md

 Intuition MCP Server

 The Intuition MCP Server is an HTTP stream server designed to interact with the Intuition knowledge graph, enabling users to query and manage data through a set of powerful tools.
 It provides a robust API for extracting triples, searching for entities (atoms), retrieving account information, and exploring relationships such as followers and following.
-This README outlines the available tools, their functionalities, and instructions for running a client to interact with the server using the Model Context Protocol (MCP) SDK.
+This README outlines the steps to get started, the available tools, their functionalities, and instructions for running a client using the Model Context Protocol (MCP) SDK.

 Table of Contents

+Get Started (#get-started)

 Overview (#overview)